AdsJumbo/AdsJumbo.com/README.md

 If you have any technical questions or comments, please email us at: info@adsjumbo.com

-Or simply check documentation at: https://adsjumbo.com/sdk
+Or simply check GitHub documentation here or at: https://adsjumbo.com/sdk